Soto1810/react-app-copia/README.md

 This project was born with a single functionality in mind: to get a notification whenever an item was uploaded to a page and contained one or more tokens already specified by the user.

 _12-07-2023:_ First day giving status of the functionality.
-Tokens can be added and removed, and the list ocntaining them can be displayed, but the web contents can´t be fetched.
+Tokens can be added and removed, and the list containing them can be displayed, but the web contents can´t be fetched.
 Working on that functionality next.

 ## Available Scripts